scotopotomas/TidyDataProject/README.md

   * Add feature labels to the x data set.
 I start by assigning the feature names data to the column names of the x data set.

   * The assignment asks that only measurements on the mean and standard deviation for each measurement are used.
 To ensure that I only include those measurements I filter the x data to only include variables with "mean()" or "std()" in the variable name.
 I assume the additional variables (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) should be excluded from the data as these are based on angle measurements rather than means.
+I also exclude the meanFreq() estimates as they represent a weighted average of the frequency components rather than an average of the raw data components.
 After filtering the data I'm left with 66 of the 561 features, with names included.

   * Clean up the feature names.
 I remove the identifier number at the beginning of the feature name using the strsplit and sapply functions.
 I also remove the parentheses and replace the dashes with underscores.
 As an example: